Hi, what do you want to do?

 Juliette Hampton Morgan: Becoming an Ally

 Student examine human rights issues.
-For this social justice lesson, students consider the story of Juliette Hampton Morgan who stood as ally to African Americans during the Civil Rights Movement.
-Students discuss methods of supporting...
+In this social justice lesson plan, learners consider the story of Juliette Hampton Morgan who stood as ally to African Americans during the Civil Rights Movement.
+Students discuss methods of...

 Curated OER